-Figure 41 Navigation Panel
+Figure 49 Navigation Panel

-Table 16 Navigation Panel Summary
+Table 15 Navigation Panel Summary

 LINK TAB FUNCTION Connection Status Use this screen to configure basic Internet access, wireless settings, and parental control settings.
 This screen also shows the network status of the Zyxel Device and computers/devices connected to it.
 Network Setting Broadband Broadband Use this screen to view and configure ISP parameters, WAN IP address assignment, and other advanced properties.
 You can also add new WAN connections.
+Ethernet WAN Use this screen to convert the LAN port as WAN port, or restore the WAN port to LAN port.
 Cellular Backup Use this screen to configure a cellular WAN connection as a backup to keep you online if the primary WAN connection fails.
 Advanced Use this screen to enable or disable PTM over ADSL, Annex M/Annex J, and DSL PhyR functions.
-Wireless General Use this screen to configure the wireless LAN settings and WLAN authentication or security settings.
+Wireless General Use this screen to configure the WiFi settings and WiFi authentication or security settings.
 Guest/More AP Use this screen to configure multiple BSSs on the Zyxel Device.
 MAC Authentication Use this screen to block or allow wireless traffic from wireless devices of certain SSIDs and MAC addresses to the Zyxel Device.
 WPS Use this screen to configure and view your WPS (WiFi Protected Setup) settings.
 WMM Use this screen to enable or disable WiFi MultiMedia (WMM).
-Others Use this screen to configure advanced wireless settings.
-Channel Status Use this screen to scan wireless LAN channel noises and view the results.
-MESH Use this screen to enable or disable Zyxel Mesh.
+Others Use this screen to configure advanced WiFi settings.
+WLAN Scheduler Use this screen to create rules to schedule the times to permit Internet traffic from each wireless network interfaces.
+Channel Status Use this screen to scan WiFi channel noises and view the results.
+MESH Use this screen to enable or disable MPro Mesh.
+Home Networking LAN Setup Use this screen to configure LAN TCP/IP settings, and other advanced properties.